If nature is the best teacher, students at beach colleges receive the best education!

 18. Coastal Carolina University (South Carolina)

-At Coastal Carolina University (CCU), being a beach college is (literally) in the name.
-The college is a short distance from gorgeous views of the Atlantic Ocean at Myrtle Beach.
+At Coastal Carolina University, being a beach college is (literally) in the name.
+The school is a short distance from gorgeous views of the Atlantic Ocean at Myrtle Beach.

 Whatever your preferred beach activity — volleyball, frisbee, swimming, picnic — Myrtle has plenty of space for your entire group.